-There are five broad Intern Learning Outcomes (ILOs) that are tied directly to the curriculum.
+There are four broad Intern Learning Outcomes (ILOs) and one Community/Public Health Concentration Learning Outcome that are tied directly to the curriculum.
 This allows for assessment of intern learning and provides a measure for assessing internship goal effectiveness.
-The ILOs illustrate how outcome measures are used to assess the interns' progress and achievement of the 50 core competencies for dietitians and
+The ILOs illustrate how outcome measures are used to assess the interns' progress and achievement of the 41 core competencies for dietitians and two (2) community/public health emphasis competencies.

-A listing of the 2022 Core Competencies for Registered Dietitian/Nutritionist can be found on the DPH WIC Dietetic Internship webpage.
+A listing of the 2017 Core Competencies for Registered Dietitian/Nutritionist can be found on the DPH WIC Dietetic Internship webpage.